How does FSSC 22000 V6 fit into an Integrated Management System (IMS)?

 Chapter 2.5.5 ‘Logo use (all food categories)’ of the FSSC 22000 Version 6 Scheme document offers all requirements around this topic.

 Will FSSC also update the existing Guidance Document on Food Safety Culture to include Quality Culture?

-The Foundation will revise and publish a Food Safety and Quality Culture Guidance Document.
+The Foundation has revised and published a Food Safety and Quality Culture Guidance Document.
 Download the Guidance Documents here

 Does FSSC 22000 V6 replace FSSC-Quality?